-30) If Sanjaya can shuck more oysters in one hour than Tatiana, then Sanjaya has a comparative advantage in shucking oysters.
+134) If Sanjaya can shuck more oysters in one hour than Tatiana, then Sanjaya has a comparative advantage in shucking oysters.

-Learning Outcome: Micro 3: Discuss different types of market system and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made

-31) The basis for trade is comparative advantage, not absolute advantage.
+135) The basis for trade is comparative advantage, not absolute advantage.

-Learning Outcome: Micro 3: Discuss different types of market system and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made

-32) If a country produces only two goods, it is possible to have a comparative advantage in the production of both those goods.
+136) If a country produces only two goods, it is possible to have a comparative advantage in the production of both those goods.

-Learning Outcome: Micro 3: Discuss different types of market system and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made

-33) In a two-good, two country world, if one country has an absolute advantage in the production of both goods, it cannot benefit by trading with the other country.
+137) In a two-good, two country world, if one country has an absolute advantage in the production of both goods, it cannot benefit by trading with the other country.

-Learning Outcome: Micro 3: Discuss different types of market system and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made

-34) For a person to have a comparative advantage in producing a product, she must be able to produce that product at a lower opportunity cost than her competitors.
+138) For a person to have a comparative advantage in producing a product, she must be able to produce that product at a lower opportunity cost than her competitors.

-Learning Outcome: Micro 3: Discuss different types of market system and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made

-35) It is possible to have a comparative advantage in producing a good or service without having an absolute advantage.
+139) It is possible to have a comparative advantage in producing a good or service without having an absolute advantage.